-MSc students are required to keep statutory residence in Oxford for all 8 weeks of all 3 terms.
+MSc students are required to keep statutory residence within 25 miles of Carfax Tower for all 8 weeks of all 3 terms.
 Anyone leaving Oxford for an extended period during term must seek permission from the Proctors who may authorize it in special circumstances.
+Further guidance can be found in the University Student Handbook.